-I believe, it is decidedly unoriginal to say that something
+I believe it is decidedly unoriginal to say that something

 out of the book of Revelation is bizarre, but I’m going to anyway: the twelfth

-chapter of Revelation is really bizarre.
-Especially during Advent, people are
+chapter of Revelation is really bizarre!

-to the back end of the New Testament to read the other nativity story.
+gospels of Matthew and Luke.
+Not often, however, do we Christians flip our texts to the back end of the New Testament in order to read the other nativity story.
 You

-know, it’s the one with a seven-headed dragon, a woman crowned with stars who is
+know, it’s the one with a seven-headed dragon, it has a woman crowned with stars who is also dressed in the sun, and it has an epic spiritual battle between archangels, angels,

 and demons!

-There are many things that could (and have been said) about
+While there are many things that could (and have been said) about

 of the chapter but also encompasses within it a key aspect of the Advent

-Here is what I mean.
+Let me give you an example of what I mean.
 In the last few years, when I ruminate

 front of certain people, there would be a huff or an eye roll or a head shake.